Defence of Zasmyki

-The Defence of Zasmyki was a series of clashes that occurred during Massacres of Poles in Volhynia and Eastern Galicia between Home Army and Ukrainian Insurgent Army (later on 19 January 1944 Wehrmacht) that took place between August 1943 to March 1944.
+The Defence of Zasmyki was a series of clashes that occurred during the Massacres of Poles in Volhynia and Eastern Galicia between Home Army and Ukrainian Insurgent Army (later on 19 January 1944 Wehrmacht) that took place between August 1943 to March 1944.

 Prelude

 First rumours about crimes committed by Ukrainian nationalists

 After the first events of the Volhynian Massacre, the Polish population in the Kovel area was not overly concerned.
 The news reaching them from the east was considered exaggerated and uncertain.
 It was believed that even if Ukrainian nationalists were indeed killing Poles in the Kostopol region, something like that could not happen in the western regions of Volhynia.
 Here, Poles had been married into Ukrainian families for centuries, had many friends, and felt like the indigenous population.
 However, the repeated murders of farmers by unknown perpetrators soon began to worry the residents of the Kowel district.
 Whole families were killed several times, especially near places where armed UPA units gathered.
 People began to think about defense, but any initiative was hampered by fear of the Germans, who forbade organizing and possessing firearms under penalty of death.